Constructive nonlocal games with very small classical values: Connection to the labeled graph framework

 To show that there is no equivalent matrix with fewer non-1 elements, we use Proposition \ref{prop:diag3by3} and it follows that the original matrix $M$ had the contradiction number equal to $3$.

 The above argument also applies if {\sl two pairs} of elements on the diagonals are equal, i.e., if $w=z$ and $x=y$, but $x\neq z$.
-This is because the condition (i) from Proposition \ref{prop:diag3by3} would imply $xz^{-1}= z^{-1}$ and so it can not be satisfied; accordingly, the contradiction number is likewise equal to $3$.
+This is because condition (i) of Proposition \ref{prop:diag3by3} would imply $xz^{-1}= z^{-1}$ and therefore cannot be satisfied; accordingly, the contradiction number is also equal to $3$.